Why do many projects waste resources and overrun budgets? The answer lies in project management strategies and approaches.

 Understanding the Project and Its Objectives

 Next up is identifying and listing all the stakeholders involved in the project and their roles.
 Everyone has to understand their responsibilities and boundaries.
-If you’ll outsource any aspect of the project, list those roles and responsibilities too.
+If you’ll outsource any aspect of the work, list those roles and responsibilities too.

 Identifying Possible Challenges

 There’s always a few bumps and hurdles along the way.
-Knowing how to deal with these issues as they arise is part of the benefits of creating a project scope and makes the timeline more effective.
+Knowing how to deal with these issues as they arise is part of the benefits of creating a scope and makes the timeline more effective.

 By identifying the possible constraints and challenges you’ll face while executing the project, you’re able to prepare yourself.
 This way, you can overcome those issues by setting up resources to tackle them when they arise.